 Great speakers do the same thing with their conclusions – using powerful language in place of right hooks.
 Using a verbal knockout to end your speech gives maximum longevity and impact to your message.

 The most important part of your speech is the start.
 Your audience will continue to pay attention based on your opening lines.
 Your final words are the second most important part of a speech.
 This is because those words at the end of your speech ring in the ears long after you have stopped talking.
 Psychologists call this the recency effect.
 That’s why we encourage our clients to practice the first and last minutes of their speeches more than any other part.

-Do you want to educate, inform or entertain?
+- Do you want to educate, inform or entertain?

 Your speech should take your audience from their current position to your desired position.
 Without a strong conclusion, it becomes a bridge that doesn’t quite reach the opposite shore.

 Many amateur speakers run out of time, sound apologetic or come to an abrupt finish.
-These unsatisfying conclusions are like sentences that just… trail off.
+These unsatisfying closes are like sentences that just… trail off.
 Some of the most common ways speakers finish with a whimper, rather than a punch are:

 – And that’s it.